 Increasing levels of carbon dioxide also have positive feedback in increasing the amount of methane, another greenhouse gas, which is trapped under the snow.
 This means rising temperatures will lead to ice melting thereby triggering the release of methane.

 Sources of carbon dioxide

 - The production of carbon monoxide, combining with oxygen, produces carbon dioxide, which significantly contributes to global warming by trapping longwave radiation.

 - Deforestation and the burning of the tropical rainforests also contributes to global warming by increasing the amount of carbon dioxide in the atmosphere (note: vegetation/forest serves as a carbon sink).
 Therefore the reduction in vegetative cover will significantly reduce the natural ability of the forest to absorb carbon dioxide.

 - Global carbon dioxide emissions set new records

 - BBC News: Climate change: CO2 rising for the first time in four years

 - Big rise in atmospheric CO2 expected in 2019

-This is abundant in the atmosphere, however it does contribute to global warming to some extent.
+This is abundant in the atmosphere, however, it does contribute to global warming to some extent.
 This comes about as a result of industrial production, agricultural production, deforestation and electricity generation from thermal plants.
-These activities contribute in the the production of steam/water vapor into the atmosphere.
-Water vapor has a positive feedback effect: high temperatures results in high rate of evaporation.
+These activities contribute in the production of steam/water vapor into the atmosphere.
+Water vapor has a positive feedback effect: high temperatures result in a high rate of evaporation.
 This will lead to an increase in the amount of water vapor present in the air, which eventually forms clouds.
-Clouds trap long wave radiation from escaping into space.
-The further increase global temperatures and the process continues.
+Clouds trap long-wave radiation from escaping into space.
+The further increases global temperatures and the process continues.